Ruto pulls ahead in Kenya's presidential vote count as tempers fray | Politics

 Officially verified results on Saturday, with a little more than a quarter of votes counted, put Odinga in the lead with 54% of the vote while Ruto had 45%.
 The winner must get 50% of votes plus one.
 The commission has seven days from the vote to declare the winners.

-A Reuters tally of 255 out of 291 preliminary constituency-level results at 1200 GMT on Sunday showed Ruto in the lead with 52% and Odinga at just over 47%.
+A Reuters tally of 263 out of 291 preliminary constituency-level results at 1800 GMT on Sunday showed Ruto in the lead with just under 52% and Odinga at 47.5%.
 Two minor candidates shared less than a percent between them.
 Reuters did not include 19 forms in the count because they lacked signatures, totals, were illegible or had other problems.

 The preliminary tally is based on forms that are subject to revision if any discrepancies are discovered during the official verification process.
 The many checks and balances are designed to try to prevent the kind of allegations of rigging that provoked violence in 2007, when more than 1,200 people were killed, and in 2017, when more than 100 people were killed.